 - treatment options are not available or have been exhausted,

 - enrollment into a clinical trial is not possible or justifiable, and

 - adequate supply of the investigational medicine is available to address the patient’s need.

-In these cases, in particular, a treating physician can request the use of an investigational Daiichi Sankyo product prior to regulatory approval for the particular condition or indication, provided it is allowed by the applicable local laws.
+In these cases, a treating physician may request access to the use of a Daiichi Sankyo investigational medicine prior to regulatory approval for a particular condition or indication, provided it is permitted by applicable local laws.

 Who might be eligible for expanded access to a Daiichi Sankyo investigational product?

-For approved requests:
+For approved requests

 For information on ongoing clinical trials please refer to https://clinicaltrials.gov/.

-As always, patients are our priority, please do not hesitate to contact us if you require additional information via email@example.com.
+As always, patients are our priority; please do not hesitate to contact us if you require additional information via email@example.com.